[PREV - 24_TEARS] [TOP]

 elite is elite enough or intellectual

-enough, or fairly choosen, or growing,
+enough, or fairly chosen, or growing,

 or shrinking, the question is *are